Here are the best workout earbuds that:

 Earbuds sound surprisingly full, with a decent bass punch, and relatively balanced sound throughout the range.
 Treble is smooth to prevent sibilance.

 They come in sturdy-looking housing with a glossy finish.
 They’re somewhat chunky, but they fit well, considering the classic earphone design.

-While their battery is pretty amazing for truly wireless in-ears of this type (5 hours per charge, with another 20 hours inside the charging case), the most impressive thing is their water-resistance rating.
+Their battery is okay for truly wireless in-ears of this type (5 hours per charge, with another 20 hours that sit inside the USB-C charging case).

 The most impressive thing is their sweat and water resistance rating.
 IPX8 makes them submergible up to 3 meters, which might be overkill, but better safe than sorry.